Laissez Faire Leadership Style: the basics

 Disadvantages of Laissez Faire Leadership

 This increases the chance for informal leadership.
-However, Laissez Faire leadership can cause uncertainty among employees and in the group as a whole.
+However, this leadership Style can cause uncertainty among employees and in the group as a whole.
 Employees need a central leader, someone to stimulate them and help them flourish.

 Without leadership, employees have a tendency to do only what is expected of them and what they were hired to do.
 They might get the impression that they are not being taken seriously, and neither are their ideas and wishes.